JackieLin0123/JackieLin0123.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
-I'm Jackie Lin, a passionate researcher in the field of artificial intelligence and machine learning.
+I'm Jackie Lin(zh: 林觉凯), a passionate researcher in the field of artificial intelligence and machine learning.
 I am dedicated to advancing the frontiers of knowledge through innovative research and collaborative work.
 My journey in academia has been driven by curiosity and a desire to solve complex problems that can benefit society.

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).